TRIO Programs Director

 There are a few basic requirements to join the program.
 You need to:

-1. Be a student at Columbus Community, Muscatine, or West Liberty High School in the 2020-2021 academic year.
+1. Be a student at Columbus Community, Muscatine, or West Liberty High School (8th-grade students can apply in the spring before they start 9th grade)

-2. Be willing to participate in the Project through your senior year.
+2. Be willing to participate in the Program through your senior year.

-4. Be a potential first-generation college student (this means that your parents or guardians do not have a four-year college degree) and/or your family's taxable income meets low-income guidelines.
+4. Be a potential first-generation college student (this means that your parents do not have a four-year college degree from the U.S.A.) or your family's taxable income meets low-income guidelines.

-The University of Iowa Upward Bound Projects serves students attending Columbus Community High School, Muscatine High School, and West Liberty High School.
-If you are not a student at one of these schools in the 2020-2021 academic year, contact the guidance office at your school to see if another Upward Bound serves your area.
+The University of Iowa Upward Bound Program serves students attending Columbus Community High School, Muscatine High School, and West Liberty High School.
+If you are not a student at one of these schools, contact the guidance office at your school to see if another Upward Bound serves your area.

-To be considered for the Upward Bound project, you'll need to fill out an application.
+To be considered for the Upward Bound project, you must fill out an application.

 Access the application using the links below: